-Because there are different types of migraines, there are different migraine symptoms.
-Everyone who suffers from migraines will not have each symptom.
-Because there is no specific test for migraines, keeping track of symptoms is key in the diagnosis of migraines.
+Because there are different types of migraine, there are different migraine symptoms.
+Not everyone with migraine will not have each symptom.
+Because there is no specific test for migraine and diagnosis is done through the exclusion of other diseases, keeping track of symptoms is key in the diagnosis of migraine.
 It is important that you seek a professional diagnosis because several migraine symptoms are also symptoms of other disorders and diseases.

 Seek immediate medical attention if you experience a severe pain or symptom that you’ve never felt before, it could be a sign of a serious medical condition.

 The most common migraine symptoms are:

 - Throbbing, pulsating pain – 85 percent